Chart Color Schemes

 Brabham - Henley Brook lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Aug 2025, Brabham - Henley Brook's population is around 19,185.
-This reflects an increase of 8,021 people since the 2021 Census, which reported a population of 11,164 people.
-The change is inferred from the estimated resident population of 15,852 as of June 2024 and an additional 2,528 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,124 persons per square kilometer.
-Brabham - Henley Brook's growth rate of 71.8% since the 2021 census exceeded the national average (8.6%).
-Population growth was primarily driven by interstate migration contributing approximately 69.9% of overall population gains during recent periods.
+Brabham - Henley Brook's population is around 19,224 as of Nov 2025.
+This reflects an increase of 8,060 people since the 2021 Census, which reported a population of 11,164 people.
+The change is inferred from the estimated resident population of 15,852 from the ABS as of June 2024 and an additional 2,541 validated new addresses since the Census date.
+The population density ratio is 1,126 persons per square kilometer.
+Brabham - Henley Brook's growth rate of 72.2% since the 2021 census exceeded the national average of 8.9%.
+Population growth was primarily driven by interstate migration contributing approximately 69.9% of overall population gains.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimations, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-According to population projections, exceptional growth is predicted over the period with the area expected to grow by 9,183 persons to 2041 based on the latest population numbers, reflecting an increase of 30.5% in total over the 17 years.
+For areas not covered, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Population projections predict exceptional growth placing Brabham - Henley Brook in the top 10 percent of national statistical areas by 2041, with an expected increase of 9,183 persons, reflecting a total increase of 30.2% over the 17 years.

 Frequently Asked Questions - Population